LaunchCodeEducation/skills-back-end-java/java4python/classes-and-objects-encapsulating-data/README.md

 ## Constructors

-We'll often want to initialize, or set the value of, some of our fields when creating a new object from a class. **Constructors** allow for such initialization behavior to occur.
+We'll often want to initialize, or set the initial value of, some of our fields when creating a new object from a class. **Constructors** allow for such initialization behavior to occur.
 We have been using constructor syntax in our lessons, but we haven't yet seen how to create constructors for our own classes.
 For example, we created new `ArrayList` objects using the `new` keyword along with the `ArrayList` constructor:

 ```java
 ArrayList<String> myList = new ArrayList<>();
 ```

-In Java, constructors have the same name as the class and are most often declared public (though they can any other valid access modifier).
+In Java, constructors have the same name as the class and are most often declared public (though they can have any other valid access modifier).
 They are declared **without a return type**.
 Any function that is named the same as the class and has no return type is a constructor.

 Here is an example of a constructor definition within the `HelloWorld` class: